People

 Principal Investigator

-Frederique (Freddie) Corcoran is a 3rd year Developmental Psychology PhD Student at the Institute of Child Development.
+Frederique (Freddie) Corcoran is a 5th year Developmental Psychology PhD Candidate at the Institute of Child Development.
 Her research interests focus on multi-system resilience in children affected by adversity, and other racial, ethnic and income inequities (e.g., parental incarceration, homelessness, foster care).
 Specifically, she is interested in the intersection between mass incarceration and child development, including resources, programs and policies that have public health effects for families affected by incarceration.

-Rachel Kritzik is a 2nd year Developmental Psychopathology and Clinical Science student at the Institute of Child Development.
+Rachel Kritzik is a fourth-year Developmental Psychopathology and Clinical Science student at the Institute of Child Development.
 Her research interests generally concern how policies and structures affect child health and wellbeing within a social determinants of health framework.
 Her interests span understanding the long term effects of early childhood education, supporting children involved in the child welfare system, and preventing child firearm mortality.

 Others in the research group include...